 Maximum Contaminant Level Goal -The "Goal" MCLG) is the level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.

-Maximum Residual Disinfectant Level (MRDL): The highest level of a disinfectant allowed in drinking water.
-There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.

-Maximum Residual Disinfectant Level Goal (MRDLG): The level of a drinking water disinfectant, below which there is no known or expected risk to health.

-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contamination
+- Maximum Residual Disinfectant Level (MRDL): The highest level of a disinfectant allowed in drinking water.
+There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants. - Maximum Residual Disinfectant Level Goal (MRDLG): The level of a drinking water disinfectant, below which there is no known or expected risk to health.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contamination. - Secondary Contaminant Substances that do not have an impact on health.
+Secondary contaminants affect aesthetic qualities such as odor, taste or appearance.
+Secondary standards are recommendations, not mandates. - Recommended Upper Limit (RUL) Recommended maximum concentration of secondary contaminants.
+RUL's are recommendations, not mandates.

 We at the Borough of Manasquan Water Department work hard to provide top quality water to every tap.
 We ask that all our customers help us protect our water sources, which are the heart of our community, our way of life and our children's future.
-Please call our office if you have questions.
+Please call our office if